dr-vortex/blankstorm-multiplayer/README.md

 ## Testing

 You can test the app [here](https://a.drvortex.dev/mp).
-You will have to connect before you send a ping or packet.
-Ping the server to see the amount of clients and the server status (always `online`).
-Some packets you can send:
+You will have to log in before you can connect.
+Ping the server to see some server info.
-- get-clients: get the other connected clients.
-- get-log: get the server logs.
-Server ops only!
-- chat: sends a chat message.
-All other clients will recieve this!

-At some point some of the server code may not be posted to this repo if it includes sensitive data (like database passwords).
+After connecting, simply enter a chat message and press endter or click send to send it.
+You can also send a raw pcket using the format `>type:content`.

 [Testing](https://a.drvortex.dev/mp)